fedimint/fedimint/fedimint-dbtool/README.md

 For database layout see [`database.md`](../docs/database.md), but verify the information in the code before taking potentially destructive action.

+If your federation is running, a database lock should cause a panic when running these commands so be sure to stop the federation first.

 ## Usage
 ```
 $ dbtool --help